My son is 7 weeks old and only breastfed. My issue is that his poop is not seedy and very infrequent (once a day). It has never been seedy.

 This was never the case with my other two children.
 They were very seedy and very frequent (after each feeding).
 I’m less worried about the frequency and more about the texture.

 My doctor thinks it’s normal.
 I just wanted to know if anyone else’s baby was like this or has any thoughts on the issue.

-of your baby's bowel movements is definately normal.
+The frequency of your baby’s bowel movements is definately normal.
 At around two months many breastfed babies start pooping much less often, even less than once per day.
 It can be almost two weeks between bowel movements for breastfed babies at around 3 months old without anything being wrong!
-About the texture

 It is amazingly hard to find information on why breast milk poop is seedy.
 Some say the seeds are small pieces of fat, others say that it is milk protein.

 Based on all research I’ve read found, the seeds are simply milk waste.
 Breast milk produces very little solid waste, which is why breast milk poop will mainly be more or less liquid with only the smalls “seeds” that are solid.